Questions & Answers

 Keep in mind that any type of chilling to the skin (e.g. cool air, or swimming) may possibly penetrate into underlying muscle tissue; this chilling of the involved muscles will likely allow trigger points to re-establish in the muscles we are treating.

 Short answer – NO. (although mild activity is okay).
 I advise my clients that the involved muscle should be considered an injured/dysfunctional organ.
-Since TrPs prohibit development of the involved muscle (i.e. building muscle mass) – exercising the involved muscle(s) will very likely make the problem worse as other muscles that do a similar function as the involved muscle, (think functional unit) will start to compensate for the involved muscle.
-This extra burden to these compensating muscles will likely cause them to develop trigger points, thereby compounding the problem.
+Since TrPs prohibit development of the involved muscle (i.e. building muscle mass) – exercising the involved muscle(s) will very likely make the problem worse as other muscles that do a similar function, will start to compensate for the involved muscle.
+This extra burden to these compensating muscles could eventually cause them to develop trigger points, thereby compounding the problem.

 Trigger Point Therapy has been extensively researched, (over 5 decades by Drs.
 Travell and Simons) and I enthusiastically subscribe to their protocol.

 Here’s what Travell and Simons (authors of ‘Myofascial Pain and Dysfunction.
 The Trigger Point Manual’) say about exercise –